 There’s hope now

-I still have stiff neck, mild headaches a tension headaches (the tension are quite intense, the pain level is acceptable).
+I still have stiff neck, mild headaches a tension headaches (the tension is quite intense, the pain level is acceptable).

 I also still have ringing in my ears.